Terespol: Overview

-Since 1999 Terespol has been within Biała Podlaska County in Lublin Voivodeship.
+Since 1999 Terespol has been within Biała County in Lublin Voivodeship.
 Between 1975 and 1998 it belonged to Biała Podlaska Voivodeship.
 The town is a busy border crossing between Poland and Belarus on the European route E30 which links Berlin-Warsaw-Minsk-Moscow.
-Another crossing into Brest is located at Kukuryki northwest of Terespol.
-There was also a local train between Brest and Terespol.
-It comes 3 times a day.
-The trip took 18 minutes and was a very comfortable way of crossing border between Belarus and Poland.
-Due to the Coronavirus pandemic, the train was cancelled at the beginning of 2020 and has been suspended for an indefinite period.
+Another crossing into Brest is located at Kukuryki northwest of Terespol. a local train used to run between Brest and Terespol.
+Due to the COVID-19 pandemic, the train was cancelled at the beginning of 2020 and has been suspended for an indefinite period.

 Terespol features in a novel by the Yiddish Nobel Prize-winning writer Isaac Bashevis Singer, The Family Moskat (1950), in which the young protagonist, Asa Heshel Bennet, comes to Warsaw from his hometown of Terespol Minor to study.

 History

-The town of Terespol is located in the spot of a village called Błotków or Błotkowo, which existed in the 16th and 17th centuries.
+The town of Terespol is located in the spot of a village called Błotków or Błotkowo, which existed in the 16th–17th centuries.
 In 1512, this area became property of a nobleman called Iwan Sapieha of Kodeń.
 Later it belonged to the Hornostaj and Dorohostajski families.
+Administratively it was within the Grand Duchy of Lithuania, part of the Podlaskie Voivodeship until 1566, and the Brest Litovsk Voivodeship afterwards until the Partitions.

+17th century

-Administratively it was part of the Podlaskie Voivodeship until 1566, and the Brest Litovsk Voivodeship afterwards until the Partitions of Poland.
-In 1609, King Sigismund III of Poland built here a spacious palace with a vast garden.
-Due to proximity to the city of Brześć Litewski (Brest), the settlement prospered.
-During Swedish invasion of Poland (1655–1660), Błotków together with the palace were ransacked and burned to the ground by Swedish soldiers.
+In 1609, King Sigismund III Vasa built here a spacious palace with a vast garden.
+Due to proximity to the city of Brest, the settlement prospered.
+During the Deluge (1655–1660), Błotków together with the palace were ransacked and burned to the ground by Swedish soldiers.

 In the second half of the 17th century, Błotków with its ruined palace was purchased by Castellan of Vilnius Józef Bogusław Słuszka, who founded here a town, named Terespol after his wife, Teresa née Gosiewska.
 In 1697, Holy Trinity church was built here, soon afterwards, Dominican friars settled in Terespol.

+18th century

 In 1748, Terespol became property of Grand Treasurer of Lithuania Georg Detlev von Flemming, who made great contribution to the development of the town, draining local swamps and building a number of dykes and canals.
 Furthermore, Flemming introduced a number of German settlers, and built a manor house in the location of the destroyed royal castle.
 In 1757, one weekly and two one-day annual fairs were established.
-In 1764, Terespol was ransacked by private soldiers of Polish magnate Karol Stanisław "Panie Kochanku" Radziwiłł, who waged a personal war with Flemming for his support of the Czartoryski family.
+In 1764, Terespol was ransacked by the private army of magnate Karol Stanisław Radziwiłł, who waged a personal war with Flemming for his support of the Czartoryski family.
 Later on the town passed to the Czartoryski family.

+After the Third Partition of Poland–Lithuania (1795) Terespol briefly belonged to the Habsburg Empire.